Sallie Mae Bank's SmartyPig Deposit Account Terms and Conditions Agreement

 "We," "us," and "our" mean Sallie Mae Bank, our successors, affiliates or assignees, and all officers, directors, employees, agents and representatives thereof.
 These terms also include any party named as a co-defendant with us in a Claim asserted by you, such as investors or potential investors, credit bureaus, credit insurance companies, closing agents, escrow agents, insurance agents, loan originators, rating agencies, loan servicers, debt collectors, loan guarantors, performance bond trustees, tuition recovery funds, the School, and any of the School's financial aid offices or officers.

-g.
-EFFECT OF ARBITRATION AWARD: Any state or Federal court with jurisdiction and venue may enter an order enforcing this Arbitration Agreement, enter judgment upon the arbitrator's award and/or take any action authorized under the Federal Arbitration Act, 9 U.S.C. §§1 et seq. (the "FAA").
+- EFFECT OF ARBITRATION AWARD: Any state or Federal court with jurisdiction and venue may enter an order enforcing this Arbitration Agreement, enter judgment upon the arbitrator's award and/or take any action authorized under the Federal Arbitration Act, 9 U.S.C. §§1 et seq. (the "FAA").
 For any arbitration-related proceedings in which courts are authorized to take actions under the FAA, each party hereto expressly consents to the non-exclusive jurisdiction and venue of any state court of general jurisdiction or any state court of equity that is reasonably convenient to me, provided that the parties to any such judicial proceeding shall have the right to initiate such proceeding in Federal court or remove the proceeding to Federal court if authorized to do so by applicable Federal law.
 The arbitrator's award will be final and binding, except for: (1) any appeal right under the FAA; and (2) Claims involving more than $50,000.
-For Claims involving more than $50,000 (including claims where the cost of any requested injunctive or declaratory relief would potentially exceed $50,000), any party may appeal the award to a three-arbitrator panel appointed by the Administrator, which will reconsider de novo any aspect of the initial award that is appealed.
+For Claims involving more than $50,000 (including claims where the cost of any requested injunctive or declaratory relief would potentially exceed $50,000), any party may appeal the award to a three arbitrator panel appointed by the Administrator, which will reconsider de novo any aspect of the initial award that is appealed.
 The panel's decision will be final and binding, except for any appeal right under the FAA.
 Except as provided in Paragraph F above, the appealing party will pay the Administrator's and arbitrator's costs of the appeal.
+No arbitration award involving the parties will have any preclusive effect as to issues or claims in any dispute involving anyone who is not a party to the arbitration, nor will an arbitration award in prior disputes involving other parties have preclusive effect in an arbitration between the parties to this agreement.